Today is the feast day of Saint Camillus de Lellis. Ora pro nobis.

 According to the commandment of the Gospel read by the Church in thy honour, may we all, like thee, love our brethren as Christ has loved us!
 Few, says St. Augustine, love one another to this end, that God may be all in all.
 Thou, O Camillus, having this love, didst exercise it by preference towards those suffering members of Christ’s mystic Body, in whom our Lord revealed Himself more clearly to thee, and in whom His kingdom was nearer at hand.
 Therefore, has the Church in gratitude chosen thee, together with John of God, to be guardian of those homes for the suffering which she has founded with a mother’s thoughtful care.
 Do honour to that Mother’s confidence.
 Protect the hospitals against the attempts of an odious and incapable secularization, which, in its eagerness to lose the souls, sacrifices even the corporal well-being of the unhappy mortals committed to the care of its evil philanthropy.
 In order to meet our increasing miseries, multiply thy sons, and make them worthy to be assisted by Angels.
 Wherever we may be in this valley of exile when the hour of our last struggle sounds, make use of thy precious prerogative which the holy Liturgy honours today; help us, by the spirit of holy love, to vanquish the enemy and attain unto the heavenly crown!
 Amen.
 (2)

-Image: San Camilo de Lelis Fundador de la Orden de los Camilos y Precursor de la Cruz Roja, Migeul Palafox (8)
+Image: Crop of San Camilo de Lelis Fundador de la Orden de los Camilos y Precursor de la Cruz Roja, Migeul Palafox (8)